Article first published December 2017, updated June 2019

 As a consumer, it’s neat to know your favorite shoe brand won’t bug you with promotions that don’t interest you.

-For this campaign, easyJet used dynamic content, links, and images to tell a personal and different story for each easyJet customer.
-Each customer received a unique email that highlighted everywhere they had travelled with easyJet in the past 20 years.
+For this campaign, easyJet used dynamic content, links, and images to tell a personal story for each easyJet customer.
+Each customer received a unique email with personalized content that highlighted everywhere they’d travelled with easyJet in the past 20 years.

 Take a look at the email Alex received.

-Alex got a quick reminder of all 12 different adventures in 8 different countries he experienced with easyJet.
+Alex got a quick reminder of all 12 different adventures in eight different countries he experienced with easyJet.